Dr. Leann Horsley, Dean

 * Applicants with completed Bachelor’s degrees are exempt from taking General Education Requirements (by virtue of the completed degree) but must complete the four pre-requisite math/science courses or equivalents with at least three (3) of the four (4) completed prior to the application deadline.

-- Applicants, with the exception of LPN to BSN and RN to BSN, must apply to the College of Nursing using the Centralized Application System (Nursing CAS).
-LPN to BSN and RN to BSN applicants must apply to the College of Nursing using electronic or paper application found on the College of Nursing website.
+- Applicants, with the exception of RN to BSN and Dual Degree, must apply to the College of Nursing using the Centralized Application System (Nursing CAS).
+RN to BSN and Dual Degree applicants must apply to the College of Nursing using electronic or paper application found on the College of Nursing website.

-- Official Transcripts from all higher education institutions must be sent to CAS with the exception of LPN to BSN and RN to BSN.
-LPN to BSN and RN to BSN applicants must submit official transcripts with the electronic or paper application.
+- Official Transcripts from all higher education institutions must be sent to CAS with the exception of RN to BSN and Dual Degree.
+RN to BSN and Dual Degree applicants must submit official transcripts with the electronic or paper application.
 Students must also apply for General Admission to ETSU.
 This should be done well in advance of the application deadline.
-Detailed instructions and information are available at: https://www.etsu.edu/nursing/default.php
+Detailed instructions and information are available at: https://www.etsu.edu/nursing/default.php.

-- Applicants, with the exception of LPN to BSN and RN to BSN, must submit (electronically) all scores from the standardized entrance exam.
+- Applicants, with the exception of LPN to BSN, RN to BSN and Dual Degree, must submit (electronically) all scores from the standardized entrance exam.
 The standardized entrance exam may be taken twice within a two year period, but not twice in the same semester.
 Scores are valid for two (2) years.
 Information about scheduling and preparing for the standardized entrance exam can be obtained by contacting the College of Nursing Office of Student Services.

 - ETSU College of Nursing does NOT require references, a personal statement or professional experience for admission.

-- Applicants, with the exception of LPN to BSN and RN to BSN, are ranked by a point system which includes 100 possible points in four (4) areas: Overall GPA, Math/Science Nursing Pre-requisite GPA, Adjusted Individual Total Score, and Adjusted Individual Reading section score of the standard entrance exam for a total of 400 possible points.
+- Applicants, with the exception of LPN to BSN, RN to BSN and Dual Degree, are ranked by a point system which includes four (4) areas: Overall GPA (100 points) , Math/Science Nursing Pre-requisite GPA (200 points), Adjusted Individual Total Score of the standard entrance exam (100 points) for a total of 400 possible points.
 Applicants are admitted in point order.
-LPN to BSN and RN to BSN applicants are ranked by overall Grade Point Average (GPA) and admitted in ascending order.
+RN to BSN and Dual Degree applicants are ranked by overall Grade Point Average (GPA) and admitted in ascending order.
+LPN to BSN applicants are ranked by overall Grade Point Average (GPA) and Pre-requisite GPA and admitted in ascending order based on each individual cohort site and total program capacity.

 - Applicants, who are admitted to ETSU as a freshman with a high school GPA of 3.5 or above, ACT cumulative score of 29 or above, and maintain an ETSU overall GPA of 3.2 or higher, will be guaranteed admission to the nursing major.
 Students must complete the College of Nursing application process and meet all other established admissions criteria.